vendia/blog/posts/2022-06-24-increase-transparency-in-real-estate-transactions-with-blockchain.md

 ---
-draft: false
+draft: true
-title: 'How to increase transparency in real estate transactions using blockchain and Vendia Share'
+title: How to increase transparency in real estate transactions using blockchain and Vendia Share
-description: 'Learn how Vendia Share makes real estate transactions and multi-party data interactions secure, traceable, transparent, and real time with a shared, single source of truth via serverless blockchain!'
+description: Learn how Vendia Share makes real estate transactions and multi-party data interactions secure, traceable, transparent, and real time with a shared, single source of truth via serverless blockchain!
-date: '2022-06-24'
+date: 2022-06-24
 authors:
   - Caroll Casbeer
+seo:
+  title: How to increase transparency in real estate transactions using blockchain
+    and Vendia Share
+  description: Learn how Vendia Share makes real estate transactions and
+    multi-party data interactions secure, traceable, transparent, and real time with a shared, single source of truth via serverless blockchain!
+createdBy: alexa-vendia
+createdAt: 2023-03-30T22:42:29.378Z
+updatedBy: alexa-vendia
+updatedAt: 2023-03-30T22:42:29.378Z
-id: 'dbf120dc-3aa7-473d-ab78-c44d7018378e'
+id: dbf120dc-3aa7-473d-ab78-c44d7018378e
 ---

 Because real estate transactions involve a number of unique parties and highly sensitive information, transaction complexities slow down transaction time while increasing costs to all parties and elevating transaction risk.
 But, Vendia’s figured out how to overcome these challenges and increase transparency in real time for residential real estate transactions with [Vendia Share](http://vendia.com).